Pungyeon/clean-go-article/README.md

 The above function ensures that the `NullWriter` struct implements the `Writer` interface.
 If we were to delete the `Write` method from `NullWriter`, we would get a compilation error.
 This is a good way of ensuring that our code behaves as expected and that we can rely on the compiler as a safety net in case we try to write invalid code.

 In certain cases, it might not be desirable to write a constructor, or perhaps we would like for our constructor to return the concrete type, rather than the interface.
-As an example, the `NullWriter` struct has no properties to populate on initialisation and therefore writing a constructor is a little redundant.
+As an example, the `NullWriter` struct has no properties to populate on initialisation, so writing a constructor is a little redundant.
 Therefore, we can use the less verbose method of checking interface compatibility:

 ```go
 type Writer interface {